-- 3. Select the star (remember you can double click with the selection tool to select both fill and stroke). - 4.
+- 3. Select the star (fill and stroke should be included in the selection). - 4.
 Create a new symbol called Star.

-Convert to S ymbol ×
+Convert to Symbol

 N ame: Star ОК

-Type : Movie dip Button Registration: 800 Cancel
+Type : Movie clip Button Registration: Cancel

 Oraphic Advanced

-5. Insert a new key frame at frame 24 on the Star layer.
+5. Insert a new key frame at frame 12 on the Star layer.

 - 6. While you are still on that frame, move the star to a location near the top of the stage.
 Position it so that it slightly overlaps one or both of your text objects. - 7.
-In the properties panel on the side, change the Colour Effect property to Alpha and set the amount to 60%.
+In the properties panel at the bottom, change the Colour property to Alpha and set the amount to 60%.
 The alpha setting controls transparency of objects on the stage.